-Several players operating in the Canada industrial process automation industry include Siemens AG, Mitsubishi Electric Corporation, Schneider Electric SE, Honeywell International Inc, Toshiba Corporation, ABB Ltd., Emerson Electric Co., Rockwell Automation Inc., Omron Corporation, Fuji Electric Co.
-Ltd., Valmet Oyj, Yokogawa Electric Corporation, Endress+Hauser, FESTO, Dwyer Instruments Inc. and others.
+The promising players operating in the Canada industrial process automation industry include Siemens AG, Mitsubishi Electric Corporation, Schneider Electric SE, Honeywell International Inc., Toshiba Corporation, ABB Ltd., Emerson Electric Co., Rockwell Automation Inc., Omron Corporation, Fuji Electric Co.
+Ltd., Valmet Oyj, Yokogawa Electric Corporation, Endress+Hauser, FESTO, and Dwyer Instruments Inc., and others.

 Hardware